Best Saffron Form: Which One Is Worth It?

 - Is saffron extract safe to take daily?

 - Across published randomized trials using affron® at 28 mg/day for up to 12 weeks, no serious adverse events were reported.
-A randomized trial in 202 adults found saffron was well tolerated over 3 months (PMID 40414301).
+A randomized trial in 202 adults with low mood found saffron was well tolerated over 3 months (PMID 40414301).
 As with any supplement, consult a qualified healthcare provider before starting, especially if you are taking medications or managing an existing health condition.

-Preview a personalized formula using research-backed dosing.
+Build your personalized formula with research-backed dosing.

-Preview your formula →Deep dive: Standardized Saffron Extract (affron®) research
+Start My FormulaDeep dive: Standardized Saffron Extract (affron®) research

 Full ingredient spotlight with citations